Sunday, October 23, 2016

 176 Years and Counting

-This is just fantastic: two old franchises (the Cubs formed in 1876, the Indians in 1894); two great sports towns; two terrific managers; two solid, well-balanced teams (though one teeters slightly more than the other); two great ballparks (well, one great one, the other good).
+Just fantastic: two old franchises (the Cubs formed in 1876, the Indians in 1894); two great sports towns; two terrific managers; two solid, well-balanced teams (though one teeters slightly more than the other); two great ballparks (well, one great one, the other good).
 Plus, the weather's getting nippy.

 The 2016 World Series will likely, and unsurprisingly, come down to stout defense and sturdy pitching, especially in the late innings.
 The Cubs are ridiculously talented, 1 to 9, and very well-managed; the hungry, relatively-anonymous Indians are led by the superb Terry Francona.
 Both squads will be well-prepared, balancing discipline and routine with the youthful energy coursing through them.
 I'm quite certain that we'll witness plays up the middle turned by the ebullient, irresistible duo of the Indians' 22-year old shortstop Fransisco Lindor and the Cubs' 23-year old second-baseman Javier Báez that we'll talk about for a long time (and that Fox will beat to death).
 There will be epic at-bats in front of roaring crowds in both towns.
 I'm really excited about this one.